Solo: A Star Wars Story (2018) - Review

 solo1-1024x451.jpg

-In stark contrast to the lack of complexity to the main character, is Han's girlfriend, Q'ira (Emilia Clarke).
-Upon conveniently crossing paths with her, it's revealed that she is working for the antagonist of the movie, has done some terrible things in the past three years since he saw her last, and may have changed for the worst since they parted ways on their homeworld.
-Just like that, she suddenly becomes the most interesting character in Han Solo's movie for being a femme fatale, possible double-agent.
+In stark contrast to the lack of complexity of the main character, is Han's girlfriend, Q'ira (Emilia Clarke).
+Upon conveniently crossing paths with her, it's revealed that she is working for the antagonist of the movie, has done some terrible things in the past three years since he saw her last, and may have changed for the worse since they parted ways on their homeworld.
+Just like that, she suddenly becomes the most interesting character in Han Solo's movie for being a femme fatale, a possible double agent.
 Too bad that doesn't really build to anything meaningful, or even damage Han in a way to explain his cynicism of "later" films that he suddenly gets at some point to replace the overwhelming optimism he seems to have the whole time here.

 solo3-1024x449.jpg